ERA Research Internships

 Eligibility

-The initiative is currently open to undergraduate students from *underrepresented backgrounds who study at either St George’s or St Mary’s, University of London.
+The initiative is currently open to students from *underrepresented backgrounds who study at either City St George’s, Leeds Beckett, or Buckinghamshire New University.

-*If you receive a university bursary and/or are registered with the disability service and/or are from an ethnic minority background, you are eligible to apply.
+*If you receive a university bursary and/or are registered with the disability service and/or are from an ethnic minority / global majority background, you are eligible to apply.

 Timeline